 We are here to help.

-Here’s some resources for Web and website Accessibility checkers and testers and testing:
+Here are some resources for Web and website Accessibility checkers and testers and testing:

 One commonly used free Website Accessibility checker – tester:

 W3C – Web Accessibility Initiative checker and testers list from W3C: